chromium/chromium/base/memory/raw_ptr.md

   TLS, etc.
 - `const char*` (and `const wchar_t*`) pointer fields, unless you’re convinced they can point to a heap-allocated object, not just a string literal
-- Pointer fields that can only point to aligned allocations (requested via PartitionAlloc’s `AlignedAlloc` or `memalign` family of functions, with alignment higher than `base::kAlignment`)
 - Pointer fields in Renderer-only code.
 (This might change in the future as we explore expanding `raw_ptr<T>` usage in https://crbug.com/1273204.)